uwukia/twilight-experiments/book/src/pingpong.md

 4. Finally, it prints to the console the current user's username with discriminator (that didn't age well, as Discord just removed the discriminator a few months ago).

 First thing to do is naturally, invite your bot to a server you own.
 You could just make a test server with just you, if you need, I recommend testing it in a closed environment like that, in case things go south.
-To invite your bot to your own server, go to the OAuth2 tab in the developer portal and tick the boxes `Bot` and `application.commands`.
+To invite your bot to your own server, go to the OAuth2 tab in the developer portal and tick the boxes `Bot` and `application.commands`<sup>2</sup>.
 The latter is very important for the slash commands to work for some reason.

 ![Make sure to tick that box](./img/applications.commands.png)